Free in Deed

 Free in Deed is a 2015 drama film written, directed, and co-edited by Jake Mahaffy.
 An international co-production between the United States and New Zealand, it stars David Harewood, Edwina Findley, and RaJay Chandler.
 It is based on true events, and tells the story of a lonely Pentecostal minister who attempts to perform a miracle when a young woman asks him to heal her son from a seemingly incurable illness.

 The film had its world premiere at the 72nd Venice International Film Festival on September 11, 2015, where it won the Orizzonti Award for Best Film.
 It was given a limited theatrical release in the United States on September 8, 2017, by Gravitas Ventures.
 It received positive reviews from critics, and was nominated for Best Male Lead (for Harewood), Best Supporting Female (for Findley), Best Cinematography (for Berkofsky), and the John Cassavetes Award at the 32nd Independent Spirit Awards.

 Synopsis

-In the distinctive world of storefront churches, Pentecostal minister Abe Wilkins tries to perform a miracle.
-When Melva Neddy, a single mother on the brink of profound desperation, brings her tormented young son to church for healing, Wilkins is not only forced to confront the seemingly incurable illness of the child, but his own inescapable demons as well.
+In the world of storefront churches, Pentecostal minister Abe Wilkins tries to perform a miracle.
+When Melva Neddy, a single mother on the brink of desperation, brings her tormented young son to church for healing, Wilkins is not only forced to confront the seemingly incurable illness of the child, but his own demons as well.
 And the more he prays, the more things seem to spiral out of his control.